𝐓𝐡𝐞 𝐦𝐲𝐭𝐡 𝐨𝐟 𝐭𝐡𝐞 𝐐𝐮𝐫𝐚𝐧’𝐬 𝐥𝐨𝐬𝐭 𝐯𝐞𝐫𝐬𝐞 𝐚𝐛𝐨𝐮𝐭 𝐬𝐭𝐨𝐧𝐢𝐧𝐠 𝐚𝐧𝐬𝐰𝐞𝐫𝐞𝐝

-Allah sent Muhammad with the Truth and revealed the Holy Book to him, and among what Allah revealed, was the Verse of the Rajam (the stoning of married person (male & female) who commits illegal sexual intercourse, and we did recite this Verse and understood and memorized it.
+Allah sent Muhammad with the Truth and revealed the Holy Book to him, and among what Allah revealed, was the Verse of the Rajam (the stoning of a married person (male & female) who commits illegal sexual intercourse, and we did recite this Verse and understood and memorized it.

 Allah’s Apostle did carry out the punishment of stoning and so did we after him.
-I am afraid that after a long time has passed, somebody will say, ‘By Allah, we do not find the Verse of the Rajam in Allah’s Book,’ and thus they will go astray by leaving an obligation which Allah has revealed.
+I am afraid that after a long time has passed, somebody will say, ‘By Allah, we do not find the Verse of the Rajam in Allah’s Book,’ and thus they will go astray by leaving an obligation that Allah has revealed.

-And the punishment of the Rajam is to be inflicted to any married person (male & female), who commits illegal sexual intercourse, if the required evidence is available or there is conception or confession.”
+And the punishment of the Rajam is to be inflicted to any married person (male & female), who commits illegal sexual intercourse if the required evidence is available or there is conception or confession.”
 (Bukhari, Hadith 6328) ——————

-Truth about the origin of the allegedverse:
+The truth about the origin of the alleged verse: